University of Arkansas

 Dr. Hamid Nikkah

-“By joining the ISYS Ph.D. program at Sam Walton College of Business, I learned how a high-quality research agenda can expand scientific and practical knowledge.
+"By joining the ISYS Ph.D. program at the Sam M. Walton College of Business, I learned how a high-quality research agenda can expand scientific and practical knowledge.
 Ph.D. seminars in the Information Systems department are taught by world-renowned research faculty and represent world-class research that enhanced my theoretical and analytical understanding.
-Students can benefit from the collaboration with faculty members in the IS department to ascertain the fundamentals of a cutting-edge research project.
-During my time in the Ph.D. program, I published in refereed journals and conferences, received two research awards from the International Conference on Information Systems (ICIS), and presented my research papers in prominent conferences.”
+Students can benefit from collaborating with faculty members in the IS department to ascertain the fundamentals of a cutting-edge research project."

 Academic Overview